-- Any configuration changes resulting from UI interactions, for instance, changing the order of functions in a pipeline, or changing the order of routes, do not require restarts. - All Cribl LogStream configuration file changes resulting from direct file manipulations in (bin|local|default)/cribl/... will require restarts. - Worker Nodes might temporarily disappear from the Leader's Workers tab while restarting. - In the case of a Cribl App for Splunk, Splunk configurations file changes might or might not require restarts.
-Please check with recent Splunk docs.
+- Configuration changes resulting from most UI interactions for instance, changing the order of Functions in a Pipeline, or changing the order of Routes do not require restarts. - Some configuration changes in the Settings UI do require restarts.
+You will be prompted to confirm before restarting.

+- All direct edits to configuration files in (bin|local|default)/cribl/... will require restarts. - Worker Nodes might temporarily disappear from the Leader's Workers tab while restarting. - When using the Cribl App for Splunk, changes to Splunk configuration files might or might not require restarts.
+Please check current Splunk docs.